 The Bay of Gümbet is very popular for daily boat tours and has ideal conditions for water sports such as parasailing, windsurfing and water skiing and there are also water sports on offer on the waterfront.

 The tomb of Cevat Şakir Kabaağaçlı, known as "the Fisherman of Halikarnassus" (1890-1973) is on the hill behind Gümbet.
-Cevat Şakir once said, "The heavenly bliss of life in Bodrum is better than any eternal bliss that may await us," and this is not without foundation in reality.
+Cevat Şakir once said, "The heavenly bliss of life in Bodrum is better than any eternal bliss that may await us," and this is not without reasons taken from reality.